Age of Empires (video game): Modes

 The game features four single-player campaigns in which the player is required to complete specific objectives.
 Campaigns are a collection of scenarios which are completed in a linear fashion.
 The campaigns follow the history of the Egyptian, Greek, Babylonian and Yamato civilizations; there is also a complete campaign specially made for the demo version that takes place in the Hittite Empire.
 Aside from the campaigns, there is a game mode called "random map", in which a different map is generated for each new game.
 Variations of random map, such as the resource-heavy "death match", are also available.

 Age of Empires facilitated online and network play with up to 8 people simultaneously.
 Because the network play is less sophisticated than that of modern games, lag and disconnections often occur.
 Until June 19, 2006, multiplayer gameplay was supported by Microsoft Gaming Zone.
 At that point, the Zone abandoned support of most CD-ROM games, including Age of Empires and Age of Empires II: The Age of Kings.

 The creation of user-made scenarios or series of scenarios (campaigns) for the game was made possible using the Scenario Builder.
 This tool is simpler and easier to learn than comparable editors used in more modern games, but it has fewer capabilities as a result.
 Ensemble Studios used the Scenario Builder to make the single-player campaigns which shipped with the retail game.
 Various unofficial sites exist where custom scenarios can be submitted and downloaded.
 In late 2005, it was discovered that by modifying various data files, units present in the beta versions of the game could be made available in the editor.
 Some obscure units include a spaceship and a hero that changes ownership when units move near it.
 Through data editing, the rules of unit placement can also be modified.
 This allows units to be placed on any terrain and on top of other units, which creates new possibilities for design.
 Other significant discoveries include new terrain templates, a mode to triple each unit's hitpoints and a tool to edit map sizes.

 Civilizations

-Players choose to play as one of 12 civilizations.
+Players choose to play as one of 12 civilizations: the Assyrians, Babylonians, Choson (Koreans), Egyptians, Greeks, Hittites, Minoans, Persians, Phoenicians, Shang (Chinese), Sumerians, and Yamato (Japanese).
 The civilizations are sorted into four distinct architectural styles, based on East Asian, Mesopotamian, Egyptian and Greek architecture, which determine their in-game appearance.